shirleyweify/shirleyweify/README.md

-# You will never learn, if you never try!
+# You will never know, if you never try!

 <!--
 **shirleyweify/shirleyweify** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.